 The tri-ply construction (wherein layers of metal are bonded together) allows for the even distribution of heat on the pan.
 If you have a substandard heating source, this will help cook your food evenly.

 This set can be used on all types of cooktops, including induction.
 It’s also dishwasher and oven safe.

-Love casseroles, sauces, soups, and stews?
-If you’re particularly fond of these kinds of dishes check out the Tramontina Enameled Cast Iron Dutch Oven.
+Do you love casseroles, sauces, soups, and stews?
+If you’re particularly fond of these kinds of dishes, check out this pot.

-Of course, you can use the Tramontina Dutch Oven to make slow-cooked meals like chili and casseroles, but did you know that you can also use it to make soups.
+You can use it to make slow-cooked meals like chili and casseroles, but did you know that you can also use it to make soups.

 This product is specially crafted to allow the heat to disperse evenly and slowly.
 We’d also like to put a focus on the lid.

 There are ridges on the inside where liquids can condense and drip back into the Dutch oven.
 This helps keep the flavor in the dish rather than being evaporated.

 Clean-up, however, can be quite a problem.
 Sometimes soap and water are not enough to wash away the buildup of gunk in the bottom.
 The easiest way to clean it is to allow this product to soak overnight in soapy water.

 Many, but not all, Tramontina cookware products are dishwasher safe and sourced from FDA approved materials.
 The restaurant lineup is NSF-Certified.